crossplane/crossplane/docs/guides/multi-tenant.md

 consumer the ability to customize the underlying resources to the extent the platform builder desires.
-For instance, in the examples above, a platform builder may choose to define a `spec.location` field in the schema of the `CompositeMySQLInstance` that is an enum with options `east` and `west`.
+For instance, in the examples above, a platform builder may choose to define a `spec.location` field in the schema of the `XMySQLInstance` that is an enum with options `east` and `west`.
 In the Composition, those fields could map to the `RDSInstance` `spec.region` field, making the value either `us-east-1` or `us-west-1`.
-If no other patches were defined for the `RDSInstance`, giving a user the ability (using RBAC) to create a `CompositeMySQLInstance` / `MySQLInstance` would be akin to giving the ability to create a very specifically configured `RDSInstance`, where they can only decide the region where it lives and they are restricted to two options.
+If no other patches were defined for the `RDSInstance`, giving a user the ability (using RBAC) to create a `XMySQLInstance` / `MySQLInstance` would be akin to giving the ability to create a very specifically configured `RDSInstance`, where they can only decide the region where it lives and they are restricted to two options.

 This model is in contrast to many infrastructure as code tools where the end user must have provider credentials to create the underlying resources that are